 All of nature lives together in harmony.
 When one part of the ecosystem is damaged, the entire system is broken.
 Pollinators, like bees and butterflies, are necessary for our survival.
 Bees pollinate most of the crops that we use for food.
 If our food is not pollinated, the crops cannot grow.
 Then animals and humans, and every other living organism that relies on plants and crops for sustenance do not have food to eat.
 This could lead to famine and economic disruption.

-Pesticides, herbicides, neonicotinoids, and crops modified with pest control characteristics (GMOS) threaten the survival of Monarch butterflies, honeybees, and bumblebees.
+Pesticides, herbicides, neonicotinoids, and crops genetically modified with pest control characteristics threaten the survival of Monarch butterflies, honeybees, and bumblebees.
 The chemicals kill Milkweed, the caterpillars’ main source of food.
 These chemicals also disrupt the bees’ location and tracking instincts leading them to get lost and not be able to find their way home.
 Chemicals make the bees more prone to disease, suppress their immune system, increase their stress, and are believed to be the culprit for Colony Collapse Disorder, a phenomenon in which bees suddenly and mysteriously disappear from the hive.
-In recent years, beekeepers in The US, Canada, Europe, Asia, Central America, and South America all report over a 50% decline in their bee populations.
+In recent years, beekeepers in the US, Canada, Europe, Asia, Central America, and South America all report over a 50% decline in their bee populations.
 In the United Kingdom, three species of bees have already gone extinct.
 90% of the wild bee population in the US have died out.
-The Monarch butterfly numbers are the lowest they ever have been.
+Monarch butterfly numbers are also the lowest they ever have been.

 If we don’t change our gardening and agriculture methods, not only could the bees and butterflies become extinct, but it could surely threaten our food supplies and ultimately our own survival.
-As many people are waking up and becoming interested in green and clean living (organic food, natural cleaning products, natural body products, etc) there is a need to translate the natural movement to our own backyards.
+As many people are becoming interested in green and clean living (organic food, natural cleaning products, natural body products, etc) there is a need to translate the natural movement to our own backyards.
 The following are some things we can all do to increase their bees’ and butterflies’ chances of survival as well as restore harmony and balance to the earth.

 - Consider becoming a beekeeper!